 How to Freeze Bananas

-- Place on sheet pan that has been lined with wax paper or parchment paper.
+- Place on a sheet pan that has been lined with wax paper or parchment paper.

 - Freeze until frozen solid.

-- Place frozen banana chunks into freezer safe bag and pull from freezer as needed.
+- Place frozen banana chunks into freezer-safe bag and pull from the freezer as needed.

 Recipes for Frozen Bananas